Anticoagulants: The Definitive Guide

 All these scores are doing is looking at patient risk factors to calculate their risk of having a stroke sometime within the next 10 years (it's kind of like the ASCVD score, but specifically for strokes).
 A higher CHADS2 score means a greater risk for a stroke.

-Here is my "off the cuff" way of how I think about NOACs for non-valvular afib (at least in terms of the results of the above trials).
+Here is my "off the cuff" way of how I think about NOACs non-valvular afib for stroke prevention (at least in terms of the results of the above trials).